-These biscuits couldn’t have been easier to make.
+These couldn’t have been easier to make.
 The simple ingredients are quick to stir together and pop in the oven.
-I’ve had a Lodge biscuit pan for many years and I loved seeing another recipe to give me an excuse to use it.
-The biscuits had a nice tangy flavor from the buttermilk and were fluffy inside while having that lovely crunchy crust on top.
+I’ve had a Lodge biscuit pan for many years, and I loved finding another recipe to give me an excuse to use it.
+The biscuits had a nice tangy flavor from the buttermilk and were fluffy inside, with that lovely crunchy crust on top.

-These would be perfect either for biscuits and gravy (along with some bacon) for breakfast, or with stew or chili at an evening meal.
+These would be perfect for biscuits and gravy (along with some bacon) for breakfast or with stew or chili at an evening meal.

-These biscuits are light, moist, fluffy, and tender.
+These homemade buttermilk drop biscuits are light, moist, fluffy, and tender.
 It’s a good biscuit for butter and jam, shortcakes, or a good helping of sausage gravy.
-I found that to make 7 biscuits, each one used a little more than one quarter cup of dough.
+I found that to make seven biscuits, each one called for a little more than one-quarter cup of dough.

 These biscuits looked so simple I thought they couldn’t possibly taste that great.
 Wow, was I wrong.
 The biscuits are crisp on the outside, light and fluffy on the inside.
 They are lightly sweet but still have great flavor.

-The recipe works exactly as written without rolling or kneading of any kind.
+The drop biscuit recipe works exactly as written without rolling or kneading.
 They taste great without any accompaniment, but add some butter and honey and they become heavenly.

-They are quite delicious and I am pretty sure I could make a meal of just these biscuits.
+They’re delicious, and I’m pretty sure I could make a meal of just these biscuits.

-I dropped these biscuits on a silicone-mat-lined baking sheet instead of using the biscuit pan.
-I found they spread quite a bit, so if you’re going to drop instead of plop in a pan, making more than 7 might be a better idea.
+Instead of using the biscuit pan, I dropped them on a silicone-mat-lined baking sheet.
+I found they spread quite a bit, so if you’re going to drop instead of plop in a pan, making more than seven might be a better idea.
 These biscuits don’t have staying power, so eat them the day they are made.
-Not that they will last that long anyway.
+Not that they will last that long, anyway.

-This basic but tasty biscuit recipe was easy as could be.
+This basic but tasty recipe for buttermilk drop biscuits was easy as could be.
 Quick mixing, no rolling.
 Very unfussy.

-I didn’t have a special biscuit pan so I just dropped the biscuit dough onto a heavy parchment-lined sheet pan, my baking tray of choice for biscuits.
-This made larger biscuits (if you make only the seven indicated) than I like so when I did a second batch, adding cheese and chopped chives to some, grated orange, toasted pecans, and dried cherries to the rest, I made them smaller and got 10.
+I didn’t have a special biscuit pan, so I just dropped the dough onto a heavy parchment-lined sheet pan, my baking tray of choice for biscuits.
+This made larger biscuits (if you make only the seven indicated) than I like, so when I did a second batch, adding cheese and chopped chives to some and grated orange, toasted pecans, and dried cherries to the rest, I made them smaller and got 10.

 The smaller biscuits needed only 13 to 14 minutes to bake.
 All the biscuits were delicious, nicely browned, and light and tender.

-I wasn’t sure this would be a hit here, since we don’t care for sugar in our biscuits, but these were great.
-I didn’t tell hubby and son about the small amount of sugar until they had taken a couple bites and proclaimed them a winner.
-They were really surprised, but said I could make these again.
+I wasn’t sure this would be a hit here since we don’t care for sugar in our biscuits, but these were great.
+I didn’t tell hubby and son about the small amount of sugar until they had taken a couple of bites and proclaimed them a winner.
+They were really surprised but said I could make these again.

-I can see where the Lodge Drop Biscuit pan would come in handy to keep them from spreading together, but don’t let that stop you from making these lovely biscuits.
+I can see where a biscuit pan would come in handy to keep them from coming together but don’t let that stop you from making these lovely biscuits.
 I didn’t have one, so I used a large cast-iron skillet to drop the biscuits in instead.
 They did run together while baking, but that didn’t cause that much of a problem.
-All I had to do was run a knife through where I could see each biscuit was and they popped right out.
+All I had to do was run a knife between biscuits, and they popped right out.

 I like the ease of stirring the ingredients together and dropping them from a spoon into the pan.
 I mixed the butter in with my hands like I do with scones, to get the preferred crumbly results.

 “Memories of Gramma” is what these biscuits brought back for me.
-Light, buttery and utterly delightful, these are easy to put together and are easy to bake.
-They taste like “more” as my dinner guests said.
+Light, buttery, and utterly delightful, these are easy to put together and easy to bake.
+They taste like “more,” as my dinner guests said.

-I used my large cast-iron pan to make these and they came out great—light and fluffy with a crispy crust on the bottom.
-I can’t imagine how big the biscuits are that they made, but my batch made about 16 good-sized biscuits.
-Even the one or two left over were great the next morning for breakfast.
+I used my large cast-iron pan to make these, and they came out great—light and fluffy with a crispy bottom.
+I can’t imagine how big the biscuits would be if I followed the recipe exactly because my batch made about 16 good-sized biscuits.
+Even the one or two left over were great the following day for breakfast.

 I will certainly make these again and again and again.

 Wow, these are light, fluffy, and melt-in-your-mouth good.
-We had breakfast a few nights ago for dinner, and this was just the thing that was needed.
+We had breakfast a few nights ago for dinner, and this was just what was needed.